mbonto/fewshot_neuroimaging_classification/README.md

 Go to the results folder to see the results.

 ### 4. Backbone networks
+We experiment three architectures of backbone networks: a multi-layer perceptron (MLP), a graph neural network (GNN) and a convolutional neural network (CNN).

+- MLP: the input is seen as a simple vector describing the activity of the considered regions of interest. *We vary 2 hyperparameters: the number of hidden layers and the number of features per hidden layer.*

+- GNN: the input is the vector described before.
+It is diffused once on a graph describing the interaction between regions of interest, and then it is handled by a MLP.
+Here are some precisions about the diffusion on  the graph:
+    The graph we consider in this work is a thresholded structural graph (1% highest connection weights), previously introduced in [6].
+The graph has been obtained with tractography, a method consisting in measuring the strength of the white fibers between regions in the brain.
+    Denoting A the adjacency matrix of structural graph (such that A[i,j] represents the strength of the connections between region i and region j and A[i,i] = 0), we define the diffusion of an input vector on the structural graph as the matrix multiplication of the input vector with $\hat{D}^{-1}\hat{A}$, where $\hat{A} = A + max(A)I$ and $\hat{D}$ is the degree matrix of $\hat{A}$.
+*We vary the same hyperparameters as a MLP.*

+- CNN: 1x1 convolutional neural network, considering each region of interest independently up to the final layer of the architecture.
+The last layer is fully-connected.
+Before the last layer, the feature maps are averaged per input region. *We vary the number of hidden layers and the number of feature maps per hidden layer.*

 ### 5. Results
 Here are the results obtained with two random splits (average accuracy and 95% confidence interval over 10,000 5-way tasks from the novel dataset).